• Book before 13 March and save up to $500 5 - 7 May 2026 | Sydney Masonic Centre (SMC)

 6 May - Conference Day One

-Redefining fraud-control effectiveness to deliver measurable impacts in 2026
+Redefining fraud-control effectiveness to deliver measurable impacts

 clock-three